wilsonzlin/minify-html/README.md

 #### Methods

 There are three whitespace minification methods.
-When processing text content, hyperbuild chooses which ones to use depending on the containing element.
+When processing text content, minify-html chooses which ones to use depending on the containing element.

 <details>
 <summary><strong>Collapse whitespace</strong></summary>